mataborg/ansible-role-debian_autoinstall/README.md

 # Ansible Role: Debian Autoinstall

+### WARNING
+* This role will WIPE the first disk available during the installation process, proceed with caution.

 ### This role will:
-* Download and verify (SHA256) the specified Debian netinst ISO
+* Download and verify (SHA256) the specified Debian netinst server edition ISO
-* Unpack the ISO and integrate the preseed file for automated installation
+* Unpack the ISO and integrate preseeding for automated installation of a Debian to ProxMox PVE
 * Repack the ISO and (optionally) upload it to [PiKVM](https://pikvm.org/) for futher installation

 ### Special thanks to: